 Peel the plantains, cut into pieces, and put them to boil in a quart-pot filled water.
 Add a pinch of sea salt.
 You will boil these until fork tender.

 Once fork tender put them in a mortar, tupperware, or glassbowl.
 Add salt, pepper, olive oil and the ½ clove of garlic that you will mince.
-Start mashing the mixture incorporating more olive oil as the plantain will soak up the olive oil you started with.
+Start mashing the mixture incorporating olive oil and the vegetable stock as the plantain will soak up the liquids quickly.
+Don’t make this too mushy or it will look more like mashed potatoes.
 I usually take a measuring cup, fill it with mofongo, as it molds to the cup, flip it on to a plate, and tap it out.
 You can also buy individual small mortars, mash the mofongo individually, and fill with mojo.

 Taste for more sea salt and pepper if needed.
 Serve with your veggie mojo!